Electronic-Mango/philosopher-discord-bot/README.md

 Uwuifying all messages is done through a webhook.
 When `all` command is executed a webhook is added to the channel.
 This new webhook will have the same name and avatar as the bot.
-Afterwards, when any message other than a command is send in this channel a uwuified version will be sent through this webhook.
+Afterward, when any message other than a command is sent in this channel an uwuified version will be sent through this webhook.
 This message will also have original author's name and avatar.
-Original message is removed.
+Original message will be removed.

 Decision whether to replace messages is done based on whether this webhook is present in channel.
 No persistent data is stored on bot side.